redguardtoo/root-dotfiles/README.md

 root-dotfiles
 =============

-myt dotfiles as root at Linux host
+my dotfiles as root at Linux host.

+ Basically just shortcuts for bash/git operations